 Electric car charging at home

-Electric cars are increasingly popular, spurred on by the recent fuel crisis at the pumps which is still rumbling on in some areas.
+Electric cars are increasingly popular, spurred on by the government's aim to ban new petrol and diesel cars from 2030.
+And from 2022, electric car charging points will be legally required in new build homes.
 Here's everything you need to know about electric car charging at home, the practicalities and costs...

 4 minute read